francogarza/CryptoCoinsApp/README.md

   - [ ] Write unit tests for all components during development.
   - [ ] Constantly ensure coding standards with SwiftLint.
   - [ ] Add UI testing.

+## Stretch Goals
+- **UserDefaults**: Implement a theme feature that allows users to toggle between light and dark mode, with their preference saved using UserDefaults.